Fiach-Dubh/BITCOIN-YouTube/README.md

 On Sponsors: ideally there should not be any paid sponsors in these contributer video's, but this may be negotiable depending on the feedback from contributers.
 At maximum the sponsorship should only be a visual within the video, and should not be talked about at all by contributers. wasting peoples time shilling for your sponsor is cringe and degrades the signal.

+Upload Guidelines:

+Please check to make sure you are the only video upload for the day on the channel.
+We want to keep the upload rate to a maximum of once per day, otherwise the audience and youtube algorithim will get burnt out.
+It would also be best to wait for another video to be uploaded by a different contributer before you upload a new video of your own.
+Two or more video's in a row from the same contributer can also cause audience fatigue, but may be warranted if the quality is high.
+Feedback on this may be provided by the channel admin

 Benefits For Contributers:

 Exposure: